tasfiaraisa/search_engine/README.md

 Testing the Crawler (Back-End)

-1. Start the Local HTML Test Server
-Navigate to the test HTML files directory:

-cd backend/test_html_files

-Start a local server to serve the HTML files:

-python3 -m http.server 8000

-This will start a local server at http://localhost:8000, which serves the test HTML files.

-3. Run the Crawler and Check the Inverted Index Navigate back to the backend folder:

-cd ../

-Run the test.py script to crawl the test URLs:
+Go to backend folder and run the test.py script to crawl the test URLs:

+cd backend

 python3 test.py